 - ATVs are not made for passengers

 - ATV’s over 90cc’s in engine size should not be operated by anyone under 16 years old

 - Keep ATVs off paved roads

 In Case Of an Accident

 If you or your loved one has been involved in an ATV injury, you may be eligible for compensation.
 ATV manufacturers can be held liable for vehicle malfunctions that are triggered by product defects and design flaws.
 If there is a personal injury from a collision, please be sure to seek medical attention right away.
-For more information about how to pursue your legal rights, contact Alpert Schreyer, LLC at 1 (844)-MDCRASH or 1 (844) 632-7274 for a free consultation with a skilled Anne Arundel County injury lawyer.
+For more information about how to pursue your legal rights, contact Alpert Schreyer, LLC at 1 (844)-MDCRASH or 1 (844) 632-7274 for a free case evaluation with a skilled Anne Arundel County injury lawyer.